Mobile technology: Future of smartphones

 The next generation of smartphones will be context-aware, taking advantage of the growing availability of embedded physical sensors and data exchange abilities.
 One of the main features applying to this is that phones will start keeping track of users' personal data, and adapt to anticipate the information will need.
 All-new applications will come out with the new phones, one of which is an X-ray device that reveals information about any location at which the phone is pointed.
 Companies are developing software to take advantage of more accurate location-sensing data.
 This has been described as making the phone a virtual mouse able to click the real world.
 An example would be pointing the phone's camera at a building while having the live feed open, and the phone will show text with the image of the building, and save its location for use in the future.
 The future of smartphones is ever-growing as smartphone technology is fairly new, existing only for the last two decades with the first one released in the market in 1994 by IBM.
 Currently, smartphones are ubiquitous, that many rely on as a tool for leisure, business, entertainment, productivity, and much more.
 There are currently 237 brands of smartphones with thousands of models combined, and these numbers are growing.
 Companies release smartphones for each use case and for different price segments.
 Over the decade the prices of smartphones have been rising, giving a boom to a low end and medium price segment.
 We can expect to see price ceilings gradually increasing in the coming years.
 Smartphones are becoming powerful computational tools in the medical industry, being used in and outside of clinics.

 Omnitouch is a device via which apps can be viewed and used on a hand, arm, wall, desk, or any other everyday surface.
 The device uses a sensor touch interface, which enables the user to access all the functions through the use of the touch of a finger.
 It was developed at Carnegie Mellon University.
 This device uses a projector and camera worn on the user's shoulder, with no controls other than the user's fingers.

 Supercomputing

-Throughout the last decade smartphone SOCs have rapidly gained speed to catch up to desktop-class CPUs and GPUs.
+Throughout the last decade smartphone SOCs (System on a Chip) have rapidly gained speed to catch up to desktop-class CPUs and GPUs.
 Modern smartphones are capable of performing similar tasks compared to computers, with speed and efficiency.
 Efficiency is what drives the mobile-first society where smartphones are ubiquitous.
-Computational speed measured in FLOPS of smartphone chips has been measured to be as closely powerful as a rat’s neurological column.
+Computational speed measured in FLOPS of smartphone chips has been measured to be as closely powerful as a rat's neurological column.
 With the rapid development in the smartphone's SOCs will soon be powerful enough to replace computer chips for the most part in the consumer market as smartphone SOCs are cheaper and very efficient while being as powerful if not more.